team-telnyx/devrel/README.md

 # DevRel Squad
-Github repository for content contributed by Developer Relations team
+Github repository for content contributed by Developer Relations team at Telnyx